09:31

 7. What is Cloud Storage?

 Cloud storage is a service that allows users to store and access data over the internet on remote servers maintained by a cloud service provider.
 Instead of storing data on local storage devices like hard drives or flash drives, users can upload files to the cloud storage provider's servers, securely stored and accessed from anywhere with an internet connection.
-Dropbox, Google Drive, and Microsoft OneDrive are examples of cloud storage for individuals
+Dropbox, Google Drive, and Microsoft OneDrive are examples of cloud storage for individuals.

 8. What is Cloud-Hosted?

 Cloud-hosted is a model in which a third-party cloud provider runs an application on its own servers on behalf of a customer.
-Cloud-hosted CAD offers the flexibility and cost-efficiency of a rental business model.
+Cloud-hosted CAD software offers the flexibility and cost-efficiency of a rental business model.
 Instead of investing in and owning your software, hardware, and servers on-premises, you buy them as a service.
 Companies that choose cloud-hosted can quickly scale what they need or don’t need without incurring the large and ongoing investments required to run the applications on their own.

 However, cloud-hosted services add a middleman (and often middleware).
 You may shift the burden of administering and updating your CAD and PDM software, but you do incur the cost.